-EDUC 310 Mathematics for the Teacher of Children3

-This course covers basic mathematical concepts necessary for the teacher of children and various ways to teach the material in inclusive classrooms.
+EDUC 310 Mathematics for the Teacher of Children ......
+3 This course covers basic mathematical concepts necessary for the teacher of children and various ways to teach the material in inclusive classrooms.
 Math as an area of the curriculum will be defined.
 Teaching methods to meet various learning strengths and needs for diverse students will be addressed.

-This course focuses on the discussion of current theories of early childhood education including Montessori, Project Approach, Reggio, Child Care, Preschool, Head Start, and Early Intervention.
+This course focuses on the discussion of current theories of early childhood education including Montessori, Project Approach, dynamics will be explored.

+Reggio, Child Care, Preschool, Head Start, and Early Intervention.
 Students will examine best practices focused on Birth through 4th grade.
 A total of 10 hours of fieldwork is required in two different models of early care and education.